fenok/articles/ssr-data-fetching/ssr-data-fetching.en.md

 # Client- and Server-Side Data Fetching in React

-This is my understanding of what methods are available for client- and server-side data fetching in React 17, what their pros and cons are, and how they will change because of upcoming [Suspense for Data Fetching](https://reactjs.org/docs/concurrent-mode-suspense.html) in React 18.
+This is an overview of what methods are available for client- and server-side data fetching in React 17, what their pros and cons are, and how upcoming [Suspense for Data Fetching](https://reactjs.org/docs/concurrent-mode-suspense.html) will change them.

 ## So how do we fetch?